LYAGALASATHWIK/project/README.md

 - Refined UI: Improve UI/UX with modern design elements.
 - Deployment: Deploy the app on cloud platforms like AWS or Heroku.

-## Contributing
-Contributions are welcome!
-Please fork this repository and submit a pull request for any improvements.
-- @Chorko C
-- @KRISHNASAKTHIESWAR
-- @bhrahmesh
 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.